-Some commenters have downplayed the extent of existing deployments of DSRC [1, pages 2], [3, pages 2, 3].
+Some commenters have downplayed the extent of existing deployments of DSRC [5, p.
+2], [8, pp. 2-3].
 IEEE 802 notes that a significant number of DSRC deployments has been reached.
-The U.S. Department of Transportation (DOT) in their comments of March 9, 2020 [4] highlight DSRC deployments and state that “Currently, over 123 sites across the Nation are putting the 5.9 GHz band into use.
+The U.S. Department of Transportation (DOT) in their comments of March 9, 2020 [15] highlight DSRC deployments and state that “Currently, over 123 sites across the Nation are putting the 5.9 GHz band into use.
 This number grew from 87 sites in June 2019.”
-This includes the large number of ITS safety and ITS efficiency services deployed today in the Connected Vehicle Pilot programs in New York City, Tampa, FL, Wyoming, and Columbus, Ohio [5].
+This includes the large number of ITS safety and ITS efficiency services deployed today in the Connected Vehicle Pilot programs in New York City, Tampa, FL, Wyoming, and Columbus, Ohio [16].
 DSRC a state-of-the-art technology, that has been and continues to be deployed for ITS safety and ITS efficiency services around the world.

-}} Exact comments: BMW [3], page 2: “Due to inherent technical limitations of DSRC technology, it has not achieved significant market deployment.” page 3: “Due to the lack of large-scale DSRC technology rollout over the past decade,”

-}} Qualcomm [1], page 2: ”ever since the rules were adopted so long ago, only a few thousand cars with DSRC were ever sold”

 Obstacles to Market Adoption